PM Modi holds series of bilateral meetings with several world leaders on sidelines of BRICS Summit | Law-Order

 ''Discussions covered ways to expand bilateral cooperation in areas like parliamentary contacts, development partnership & capacity building, trade & investment, defence, ICT, agriculture, skilling of youth and people-to-people linkages,'' he added in another post.

-Prime Minister Modi held wide-ranging talks with Iranian President Ebrahim Raisi during which the two leaders reviewed bilateral ties including in areas of trade & investment, energy, connectivity, counter-terrorism and Afghanistan.
+Prime Minister Modi met Iranian President Ebrahim Raisi and the two leaders reviewed bilateral ties including in areas of trade & investment, energy, connectivity, counter-terrorism and Afghanistan.

-''Had a wonderful meeting with President Ebrahim Raisi.
-I am glad that Iran will be joining BRICS.
-Discussed ways to deepen trade and cultural cooperation between India and Iran,'' Modi posted on platform X.

-MEA Spokesperson Bagchi said the the prime minister felicitated Iran on joining the BRICS family.

 The two leaders reviewed bilateral ties including in areas of trade and investment, energy, connectivity, and counter-terrorism. ''They agreed to fast track infrastructure cooperation, including Chabahar project.
 They also exchanged views on regional developments, including Afghanistan,'' he said.